 Scam emails often use poor English.
 Very often, the bottom tier of scammers send emails filled with typos, odd word choice, poor grammar, and false names that just… sound a little off.
 (I think the strangest scammer name I’ve heard was “Prince Toe,” who claimed he wanted me to build him a website.)

 They try to pressure you with a deadline.
-Scammers (especially on the phone) tend to give dates and tell you that your listing is expiring soon and your website will not be visible unless you give them money by a certain date.
-They want you to be off balance and act before thinking it over or asking your website professional.
+Scammers (especially on the phone) tend to give dates or time limits.
+For example, they might tell you that your listing is expiring soon and your website will not be visible unless you give them money by a certain date.
+They want you to be off balance and act before thinking it over or asking someone who is familiar with your website.

 There’s actually worse examples, too– some of them will actually get you to transfer your domain name to them and charge you extortionate prices!
 At least the above scammer is just charging for a useless “directory listing,” if they deliver anything at all.